 The Ten Minutes That Matter

-Now, the most important part.
+Honestly, Now, the most important part.
 I walk into the exam room.
 Before, I'd have a blank slate and a stressed-out patient.
 Now, I have a beautifully organized summary on my screen.
 I already know the story.
 The AI did the 'what'.
 Now I can focus on the 'why'.

-I don’t have to ask, "Where does it hurt?"
+Let me tell you, I don’t have to ask, "Where does it hurt?"
 I can ask, "Tell me about the stress at work you mentioned."
 I don't have to type furiously while they talk.
 I can put my keyboard down.
 I can make eye contact.
 I can be a human being.

-The AI presented the data, but my job is to add the wisdom.
+So The AI presented the data, but my job is to add the wisdom.
 To perform the physical exam, to notice the patient's body language, to offer reassurance.
 The AI can suggest a diagnosis, but I'm the one who makes it.
 This technology isn't taking my job; it's giving me back the best parts of it.

 A doctor looking at a tablet displaying AI-generated diagnostic suggestions and patient data.